soniaturcotte/soniaturcotte.com/digital-garden/book-roundup-2025.md

   <input type="checkbox" id="sn-foucault" class="margin-toggle"/>
   <span class="sidenote">But who knew Foucault was such an enjoyable read?
 News to me tbh.</span>

 As always, you can see the full list on [The Storygraph](https://app.thestorygraph.com/books-read/soniaturcotte?year=2025).
-Ok, let's get into the favs.
+Ok, let's get into it.

 ## The novels